 Value-added tax (VAT)

-Exports of goods to countries outside the European Union, food for human consumption, and numerous financial services (as defined) are exempt from VAT.
+Exports of goods to countries outside the European Union, food (as defined) for human consumption, and numerous financial services (as defined) are exempt from VAT.
 Some of these exempt supplies also give the supplier a right to claim an input tax credit of VAT incurred on purchases made during the course of such supplies.

-- place an added emphasis on the need to include a client’s VAT number in relevant documentation, as well as having to submit a recapitulative statement, when applying the zero-rate for intra-Community supplies;
+- place an added emphasis on the need to include a client’s VAT number in relevant documentation, as well as having to submit a recapitulative statement, when applying the zero-rate for intra-Community supplies

-- shall not consider as a supply of goods certain transfers of call-off stock to a storage facility in a different Member State;
+- shall not consider as a supply of goods certain transfers of call-off stock to a storage facility in a different member state

-- shall help determine the allocation of transport (to determine which supply shall be taken as an exempt Intra Community Supply / Acquisition) when goods are supplied successively across multiple Member States in the course of chain transactions; and
+- shall help determine the allocation of transport (to determine which supply shall be taken as an exempt intra-Community supply/acquisition) when goods are supplied successively across multiple member states in the course of chain transactions, and

 - as a result of the above, put in place additional requirements with respect to records that a taxable person must retain.

 As part of the eCommerce changes, new VAT regulations for business-to-consumer (B2C) eCommerce apply.
 These regulations will impact online sellers (particularly if they would be selling more than EUR 10,000 of goods in an EU member state other than the one in which they are established), operators of online market platforms, couriers, and the end consumers themselves (as there may be changes to the VAT that would need to be levied on a given transaction).
 These changes also include a number of provisions that concern distance sales, such as the following: